TheIoTLearningInitiative/internetofthings101/IntelResources.md

 * Runtime Environment (Lua, Java, Python, OSGI)
 * Cloud Connector (Ecosystem Apps & Services, Customers)
 * Winder River Development Environment (Customized Eclipse)

+## Google

+> Google’s mission is to organize the world’s information and make it universally accessible and useful

+## Version Control System Github

+> GitHub is the best place to share code with friends, co-workers, classmates, and complete strangers.
+Over eight million people use GitHub to build amazing things together.